 To provide an equivalent level of safety in the absence of either lowering the pipeline operating pressure or upgrading the pipe, this special permit has additional operations and maintenance requirements (conditions) which are intended to decrease the likelihood of a release of gas.
 These additional preventative measures are intended to prevent leaks and ruptures.
 This section provides an overview of the special permit conditions.
-FGT specific technical requirements and the special permit conditions can be read in its entirety in Docket No. PHMSA-2022-0023 in the Federal Docket Management System located on the internet at www.regulation.gov or on the PHMSA website for special permits issued at https://www.phmsa.dot.gov/pipeline/special-permits-state-waivers/special-permits-issued.
+For FGT specific technical requirements and the special permit conditions can be read in its entirety in Docket No. PHMSA-2023-0023 in the Federal Docket Management System located on the internet at www.regulations.gov.